paocarvajal1912/Supervised_Credit_Risk_Classification/README.md

 Additional libraries used include:
 - `NumPy` for numerical computations
 - `Pandas` for data manipulation and analysis
+- `shap` for feature importance
+- `imblearn` for the treatment of imbalance and imbalance metrics
 - `Pathlib` for file handling
 - `Warnings` to manage warning messages in the code